 An ominous political argument is being made by leaders throughout the Western world that should be a forewarning to Christians who boldly testify to what God has done for their souls (Psalm 66:16).
-It is a recurring authoritarian conviction that once again has found support in the halls of government and academia; but sadly, has also crept into the social circles of our personal lives like a Ken and Karen among the flock.
+It is a recurring authoritarian conviction that once again has found support in the halls of government and academia; but sadly, has also crept into the social circles of our personal lives like a wolf among the flock.

 What is this oppressive assertion being put forth by those in authority?
-Simply put, it is the renewed interest in the practice of partisan censorship, which they view as an essential power of control to secure the “safety” of public discourse in society.
+Simply put, it is the renewed interest in the practice of radical censorship, which they view as an essential power of control to secure the “safety” of public discourse in society.
 Nowhere in their self-serving contention, however, is there the slightest indication that maybe — just maybe — this is all just a matter of tyrannical people living in fear of any truth-telling soul who makes them uneasy on their thrones.

 In the angst of their frustrated authoritarianism, these socio-political leaders are insisting there is a rising torrent of “misinformation” and “disinformation” that needs to be stopped at any cost to the people’s civil liberties.
 As such, they are not just proposing the suppression of unfettered speech, but are seeking to weave their engineered definition of “truth” into the cultural fabric so that public perception can be shaped to keep the masses blissfully ignorant or, more to the point, easily herded.